BMT Sea Beach Line: Later years

 In the 1970s, there was a proposal to renovate the Sea Beach open cut, which was deteriorating to the point that a retaining wall along the line was in danger of collapsing onto the tracks.
 Funding was allocated for the line's infrastructure improvements in 1975.
 More than $20 million was earmarked for New York City Subway projects in 1977, including for upgrades to the Sea Beach line.

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the entire Sea Beach Line, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.